carpentrycon/carpentryconhome-proposals/README.md

 ### What are the different kinds of sessions that can be proposed?

-We have listed a few ideas of session types that include breakout discussion, skill-up, social event, lightning talk, informal meetup, panel, lesson or resource development sprint or other.
+We have listed a few ideas of session types that include breakout discussion, skill-up, social event, informal meetup, panel, lesson or resource development sprint or other.
 We encourage designing a proposal that invites and welcomes participation from a diverse community of learner, educators, instructors, maintainers, researchers, developers, artists, and other stakeholders online.

 Each session lead is encouraged to list the expected outcome from their session.
 Ideally there should be apossibility to record a video from the session and/or create a blog post summary after their session is over.